ESP32 BMP180 Web Server using Arduino IDE

 Serial.println("Server started");

-Inside the loop function, These commands read values of temperature, pressure and altitude and sends displays these values on serial monitor.
+Inside the loop function, these commands read values of temperature, pressure, and altitude and display these values on the serial monitor.

 // read temperature values